nickjj/ansible-rails/README.md

 #### 1. Setting up infrastructure is not easy

-Unless you want to pay a hefty price for Heroku then you'll likely settle on using a cloud provider such as digital ocean, AWS, rackspace, linode or any other popular service.
+Unless you want to pay a hefty price for heroku then you'll likely settle on using a cloud provider such as digital ocean, AWS, rackspace, linode or any other popular service.
 This also means it's up to you to figure out how to provision your server and manage the infrastructure.

 #### 2. Capistrano is not the answer for app deployments

-Let's say you pass that hurdle and get your server(s) up.
-Now it's time to get your application on 1 or more servers.
+Let's say you pass that hurdle, now it's time to get your application on 1 or more servers.

 Capistrano is a work horse but one of its main problems is it's slow.
-A simple rails application that didn't have to run any migrations or precompile new assets would routinely take 60 seconds on an ec2 micro instance.
+A simple rails app that didn't have to run any migrations or precompile new assets would routinely take 60 seconds on an ec2 micro instance.
 I timed a bunch of deploys months ago and I was averaging around 100 seconds per deploy and keep in mind this is deploying everything to 1 server.
-The same application can be deployed using ansible in 10 seconds and I feel like it could be trimmed down to 3 seconds with more aggressive checks to determine if certain actions need to happen.
+The same app can be deployed using ansible in 10 seconds and I feel like it could be trimmed down to 3 seconds with more aggressive checks to determine if certain actions need to happen.

 Capistrano v2's code base is also buggy, no longer maintained and a nightmare to wade through. v3 is better but it's still slow.